 New works by twenty-five Australian artists are on display, all of whom embrace slowness as a form of protest against the frantic pace of modern life.
 Many of the pieces are designed to change and develop over the course of the exhibition, including those that celebrate time's passage or investigate the concept of dormancy.

 You can see a sculpture by Robert Andrew that moves and writes the same word in cursive over and over again, and you can see a live art installation by Quandamooka artist Megan Cope that features plant extracts that slowly melt.
 Wiradjuri and Kamilaroi artist Jonathan Jones tells the story of the birth of the Birrarung (Yarra River) through a series of sound recordings and installations that are dispersed throughout the exhibition, and the needlepoint designs of Louisa Bufardeci show some of the ways in which a place can become ingrained in our memories.

 Windsor Art Club

-What’s more, the participant whose masterpiece has deemed the favorite each week will score themselves a $50 tab to spend in the pub’s restaurant or at the bar.
-How’s that for a little extra incentive to let your inner Picasso shine?
+In addition, the winner of each week's competition will receive a $50 tab good towards food or drinks at the pub's restaurant or bar.
+How does that sound as a little extra incentive to let your inner Picasso out?